Aporva2001/Appsierra-Assessment/README.md

 A simple Project Management App built using the **MERN stack (MongoDB, Express, React, Node.js)**.
 It allows users to:

 - Register/login securely
-- Create and manage multiple projects (up to 4)
+- Create and manage multiple projects (up to 10)
+- Create and manage tasks for each project
+- Track the status of each project

 ---